Solar System Research

 Scientific Departments and Research Groups at MPS

 How did our solar system form?
 What brought about the diversity of very different celestial bodies that we encounter today?
-These are only two of the key questions from the wide range of planetary research investigated by the department.
+These are only two of the key questions of planetary research.

 The atmosphere of the Sun with its rich structure and dynamics, the solar magnetic field as the main driver for of solar activity, Sun-Earth relations and the solar-stellar connection are the central themes of the department.